EnterpriseLibrary/data-access-application-block/docs/Overview.md

 SQL Server CE      | EnterpriseLibrary.Data.SqlCe.NetCore     | .NET 4.5.2, 4.6, 4.7

 ### Configuration
-After installing the appropriate package(S), you should add the following configuration elements to your app.config or web.config file.
+After installing the appropriate package(s), you should add the following configuration elements to your app.config or web.config file.
 1. Under the `<configSections>` element, add the following section:
 ```xml